johnshearing/PrivateKeyVault/README.md

 #### Change the Chrome Browser Settings So That MyEtherWallet Will Run When Chrome Starts.
 Open the **Chrome** browser by clicking the second icon from the top left on the **Start Bar**.
-The icon is round and blue and with lines of lattitude and Longitude.
+The icon is round and blue and with lines of latitude and Longitude.
 It looks like a globe.
 Click on that to open the browser.

 Click the browser control icon at the right - it's the vertical ellipsis.
 It's three dots arranged vertically.